solana-foundation/developer-content/content/guides/dapps/cash-app.md

 complete this test example independently.
 To review your work, you can see the completed test file here.

-/// FIXME: Add github link to anchor tests from program examples
+/// FIXME: Add github link to Anchor tests once code is merged

 Lastly, run your test suite against your localnet.